therealOri/atmos-rng/DOCS.md

 # Choice
 - `choice(list_of_data)`

   This function will randomly pick an item/option from a list of items/options.
-The types it can choose from are as follows; `list, tuple, dictionary, sets`.
+The types it can choose from are as follows; `list, tuple, dictionary, set, str`.
 If a dictionary is used/passed to the function, you will get returned type `dictionary`.

 > Dev Note;
 >